 Qualified candidates should submit the following application materials in one PDF with your name in the file title:

 - your preference for being located in New York City or Washington DC,

-- any other writing samples, including academic writing, you think relevant
+- Any other writing samples, including academic writing, you think may be relevant